 This means that about the time you need to draw from your life insurance policy to offset the income distributions that you can’t take from your investment without destroying your principle, your life insurance policy is no longer adding the value (this is due to the ever-increasing cost of the term insurance which is part of any IUL contract).

-Here’s an example of what could happen if you fund an Indexed Universal Life vs a Whole Life Policy with $3,010 per year for 40 years:
+Here’s an example of what could happen if you fund a Whole Life Policy vs Indexed Universal Life Policy with $3,010 per year for 40 years:

 Participating Whole Life Policy